mkery/JupyterLab-CodeAnalysisDemo/README.md

-# JupyterLab Code Analysis Demo
+# JupyterLab Code Analysis Extension Demo
-A demo JupyterLab Extension for the _programatic_ reading and writing of user code in Jupyter notebooks 4 code analysis fun
+Lots of developer tools require access to _programatic_ reading and writing of user code, as well as variable state.
+This is an example JupyterLab Extension that provides simple code demonstrating __how to__ programatically reading and writing notebook user code, as well as accessing variable state and type information in the user's programming environment.
+Please feel free to copy for your own dev tool.

 ### Install Instructions